 If this is an interview for your first-ever data analyst role, you will stand out from the crowd if you bring along project examples.
-When you book onto our data analyst bootcamp, you will leave with the skills needed to jump into the field AND a portfolio to showcase your skills.
+When you book onto our data science bootcamp or our software developer bootcamp you will leave with the skills needed to jump into the field AND a portfolio to showcase your skills.

 - Research typical data analyst interview questions and have your answers ready

 Of course, it is impossible to know for sure what kind of questions you will be asked.
 But we’ve done some analysis of our own and found some common questions you may be asked:

 - What data analysis process would you follow?

 - Can you name useful statistical methods for analysts?